 The artist selection

-SVT will chose the artists along with the song writers for each song.
+SVT will choose the artists along with the song writers for each song.
 Despite this, SVT have the final word in this decision.
-Demo artists may be selected to compete in the contest, however, they are not self-written for this purpose.
-This rule also applies to the winning artist in the Final (the artist or group who will represent Sweden in the Eurovision 2020)!
+Demo artists may be selected to compete in the contest; however, they are not self-written for this purpose.
+This rule also applies to the winning artist in the Final (the artist or group who will represent Sweden in the Eurovision 2021)!

 Extra rules (only for Melodifestivalen, not Eurovision)

-In 2020, SVT also expanded its rules on stage performance.
+In 2021, SVT still have expanded rules regarding the stage performances.
 This means:

 – That a maximum of eight (8) people are allowed on stage, which include the artist(s)/group, their eventual back-up live singers, and dancers.

 – A maximum of one (1) live instrument will be allowed on stage.